zlatangoralija/nsoft-task/readme.md

 <p align="center"><img src="https://laravel.com/assets/img/components/logo-laravel.svg"></p>

 ## NSoft - Seven Essential Services Recruiting Task
 Welcome.
 This is my solution for the given task above.
-This project contains two services: Service A and Service B, which use a messaging system that connects them to single business process.
+The project was developed using Laravel PHP framework.
+It contains two services: Service A and Service B, which use a messaging system that connects them to single business process.
+Both services are invoked through routes, and [Postman](https://www.getpostman.com/) is used to test and run those services.
 All project parts, installation, how to set-up and how to run specific services and tasks will be separately documented down below.

 ## Table of contents
 Insert table of contents here:

 ## Instalation
-After cloning or downloading project files, first thing is to install composer, which is a tool for dependency management in PHP, by running this command in terminal:
+After cloning or downloading project files, first thing you have to do is to install composer, which is a tool for dependency management in PHP, by running this command in terminal:
 ```php
 composer install
 ```